jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Previous research projects:

 - **Risk management in the AI Act.** The EU AI Act is the most comprehensive attempt to regulate AI in a major jurisdiction.
 In this article, I conduct a legal analysis of Art.
-9, the key risk management provision. [[Read](https://doi.org/10.1017/err.2023.1)]
+9, the key risk management provision.
+I give an overview of the regulatory concept behind the norm, determine its purpose and scope of application, offer a comprehensive interpretation of the specific risk management requirements, and outline ways in which the requirements can be enforced. [[Read](https://doi.org/10.1017/err.2023.1)]

 - **Risk assessments at AGI companies** (with Leonie Koessler).
 We review popular risk assessment techniques from other industries and discuss how companies that have the stated goal of build AGI could use them. [[Read](https://arxiv.org/abs/2307.08823)]